onap/demo/README.md

  	- vCPE: contains sub-directories with the scripts that install all the components of the vCPE use case.

  	- VES: source code of the ONAP Vendor Event Listener (VES) Library.
 The VES library used here has been cloned from the GitHub repository at https://github.com/att/evel-library on February 1, 2017.
-(DEPRECATED FOR AMSTERDAM RELEASE)
+(DEPRECATED SINCE AMSTERDAM RELEASE)

  	- VESreporting_vFW: VES client for vFirewall demo application.
-(DEPRECATED FOR AMSTERDAM RELEASE)
+(DEPRECATED SINCE AMSTERDAM RELEASE)

  	- VESreporting_vLB: VES client for vLoadBalancer/vDNS demo application.
-(DEPRECATED FOR AMSTERDAM RELEASE)
+(DEPRECATED SINCE AMSTERDAM RELEASE)

  	- VES5.0: source code of the ONAP Vendor Event Listener (VES) Library, version 5.0.
-(SUPPORTED FOR AMSTERDAM RELEASE)
+(SUPPORTED FOR AMSTERDAM AND BEIJING RELEASES)

  	- VESreporting_vFW5.0: VES v5.0 client for vFirewall demo application.
-(SUPPORTED FOR AMSTERDAM RELEASE)
+(SUPPORTED FOR AMSTERDAM AND BEIJING RELEASES)

  	- VESreporting_vLB5.0: VES v5.0 client for vLoadBalancer/vDNS demo application.
-(SUPPORTED FOR AMSTERDAM RELEASE)
+(SUPPORTED FOR AMSTERDAM AND BEIJING RELEASES)

  	- vFW: scripts that download, install and run packages for the vFirewall use case.

  	- vLB: scripts that download, install and run packages for the vLoadBalancer/vDNS use case.

+ 	- vLBMS: scripts that download, install and run packages for the vLoadBalancer/vDNS used for Manual Scale Out use case.

 ONAP Installation in OpenStack Clouds via HEAT Template